ansys/pymeilisearch/doc/source/getting-started/index.rst

 .github/workflows directory.
 Define the desired workflow, such as triggering on a push or schedule, and specify the actions to be performed, including scraping and indexing the documentation using PyMeilisearch.

-Authentication and Secrets: Ensure that you store required authentication for the meilisearch instance as environment variable of `MEILISEARCH_HOST_URL`and `MEILISEARCH_API_KEY`.
+Authentication and secrets: Ensure that you store required authentication for the meilisearch instance as environment variable of `MEILISEARCH_HOST_URL`and `MEILISEARCH_API_KEY`.